emojidex/slate/source/includes/_api.md

 Name | Type | Description
 ---- | ---- | -----------
 detailed | bool | returns extra information such as upstream asset checksums[md5] when true

+*Return Data*

+┏code: the :code: of the emoji
+┣moji: the character code of the emoji (null when emoji is not a standard character)
+┣unicode: the unicode ID of the emoji (null when emoji is not a standard character)
+┣category: the category the emoji is contained in
+┣tags: an array of tags the emoji is registered under (an empty array [] if none)
+┣link: a URL associated with the emoji (null when no link is registered or active)
+┣base: the code of the emoji this emoji is based off of (code of this emoji if not a variant)
+┣variants: an array of variants of this emoji
+┗score: the score of the emoji

 ## emoji Index